sumitsandhir/ai-voice-text-app/README.md

 # Voice Recognition AI

 A voice recognition AI application that listens to users, identifies whether the speaker is the owner or another user, and provides appropriate responses.
-When a different user (not the owner) activates the application, the responses are highlighted.
+When a different user (not the owner) activates the application, the responses are highlighted.At the moment it configured as full stack dev and answer you based on that.

 # Download ollama from website